 Cuartel De Sta.
 Lucia (Sta.
 Lucia Street).
 This building was ruined during World War II, the remaining walls were rebuilt by the Philippine Constabulary.
 The interior was never rebuilt and is being converted into a park.

 This is the economic hub of the country and the area where most international corporations have their headquarters.
 Home to many tall buildings the skyline is particularly attractive at night.
-Makati is regarded as a safe, clean, and friendly place.
+Makati is a safe, clean, and friendly place.
 If you are a fan of shopping malls there are several to explore all grouped together.

 Glorietta Mall.
 This is located within the Makati Central Business District.
 It also has five sections (Glorietta 1, 2, 3, 4, and 5) and these are home to a variety of shops, fast food, cinemas, arcades, and even a fitness centre.
-The middle of the mall is a large atrium which acts as a venue for exhibits, fashion shows, and other events.
+The middle of the mall is a large atrium that acts as a venue for exhibits, fashion shows, and other events.

 Makati is home to the Ayala Museum which has interesting displays showcasing Filipino history, culture, tribes, and customs.
 The Museum also hosts concerts, international exhibitions, and photography workshops.